TNG/ArchUnit/README.md

 While it is not strictly necessary, it is strongly encouraged to add a reason to rules that are not self-explanatory.
-Not only will it raise acceptance, if people see their code as a cause of failing tests, but it will also document, why this rule was once introduced. `ArchRules` offer a simple way to add a `because(..)` clause to your rule:
+Not only will it raise acceptance, if people see their code as a cause of failing tests, but it will also document, why this rule was once introduced. `ArchRule`s offer a simple way to add a `because(..)` clause to your rule:

 ```Java
 classes().that().areAnnotatedWith(GuiComponent.class)